New Student?Enroll Now

 - Candidates who do not have a high school diploma or GED must be able to read at grade level 8 or have permission of instructor.

-- On admission to the program, the student will need to meet health and immunization requirements.
+- Upon enrollment to the program, the student will need to meet health and immunization requirements.
 These requirements are detailed at the first class session.

 Estimated Program Cost